ahoyfubar/SavageLUBE-Chrome/README.md

 Click the _Load unpacked_ button, navigate to the folder where you unzipped the SlogBlocker Extension, and select it.

+# Settings

 When you have one or more browser extensions installed in Google Chrome, an _Extensions_ button appears to the right of the navigation bar.

-Click the button, and select _SlogBlocker Extension_ in order to change its settings.
+Click the button, and select _SlogBlocker Extension_ in order to change its settings or unblock a writer.

 # Uninstallation